MaxMillington/tic-brownbag/README.md

 ##### Unmounting
  - ComponentWillUnmount

 These methods can be invoked after calling `React.createClass()` and providing a specified object, or by creating a class using a plain JS class.
+They are not fired when utilizing functional React components.

 ## render()